Goooler/AndroidOAuth2WebView/README.md

 The only external library used is Retrofit2 to make requests to the Authorization Server.

 Why not building on Chrome Custom Tabs like [uth0.Android](https://github.com/auth0/Auth0.Android)?
-Because its customization options are not as extensive as those of WebView.
+Because its customization options are not as extensive the WebView.

 ## Usage